-If you find yourself holding onto a negative world view, how is it possible to move forward with your life?
+If you find yourself holding onto a negative worldview and have no faith in the future, how is it possible to move forward with your life?
 Your retirement plans?
 Even day-to-day living?

 Holocaust survivor Viktor Frankl in his famous book, Man’s Search for Meaning made profound points about enduring life challenges and even the unspeakable.
 Those in the German concentration camps who had a reason for living – those who had someone to love – survived that monstrous situation.
 Those who had nothing to live for, gave up and simply died.